PrafulShinde8/MERN-BLOG-APP/README.md

-#MERN Blog App
+MERN Blog App

 Description

 The MERN Blog App is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 This application allows users to create and manage blog posts, offering a platform for sharing ideas and stories.
 Posts are categorized, enabling users to filter and view content by specific categories easily.
 Users can click on a category to see all related posts and authors, as well as the number of posts by each author.
 The app features user authentication for secure access, allowing users to register, log in, and manage their profiles, including changing their avatar or profile photo.
 With a responsive design and real-time data interaction, this app provides a seamless experience across devices, making it an excellent choice for developers and anyone interested in blogging.

-#Features
+Features

-User Authentication: Secure registration and login with JWT-based authentication.
+1.User Authentication: Secure registration and login with JWT-based authentication.
-Create, Edit, and Delete Posts: Logged-in users can manage their blog posts.
+2.Create, Edit, and Delete Posts: Logged-in users can manage their blog posts.
-Categories: Posts are divided into categories, allowing users to filter and view content easily.
+3.Categories: Posts are divided into categories, allowing users to filter and view content easily.
 Profile Management: Users can update their personal details and change their avatar or profile photo.
 Author Insights: View authors and the number of posts by each author.
 Responsive Design: Optimized for desktops, tablets, and mobile devices.